KamiHateOmg/TwitchBooster/README.md

 ### Disclaimer
-    I am clearly not responsible of ANY actions you do with my codes or other.
-This virus is created for educational purposes only.
+    I, the creator, am not responsible for any actions, and or damages, caused by this software.
+You bear the full responsibility of your actions and acknowledge that this tool was created for educational purposes only.
+This tool's main purpose is NOT to be used maliciously, or on any system that you do not own, or have the right to use.
+By using this software, you automatically agree to the above.